Universal Constants and Energy Integral in Self-Organized Criticality Systems: SUMMARY AND CONCLUSIONS

-\item{Outliers are identified for the phenomenona of coherent radio bursts ($\alpha_F=1.29\pm0.12$), random radio bursts ($\alpha_F=4.80\pm2.00$), solar energetic particle (SEP) events ($\alpha_F=1.36\pm0.26$), and pulsar glitches ($\alpha_E=1.90\pm0.78$), while all other cases are consistent with the standard FD-SOC model.
+\item{Five outliers of astrophysical phenomena are identified and interpreted in terms of non-SOC systems, namely coherent radio bursts ($\alpha_F=1.29\pm0.12$), solar energetic particle (SEP) events ($\alpha_F=1.36\pm0.26$ and $\alpha_E=1.34\pm0.15$), random radio bursts ($\alpha_F=4.80\pm0.10$), and pulsar glitches ($\alpha_E=1.90\pm0.78$), while all other cases are consistent with the standard FD-SOC model.
 Coherent radio bursts include type I and type III solar radio bursts and can be fitted with a nonlinear flux-volume relationship, as expected for coherent radiation mechanisms.
-Random radio bursts can be explained with the exponential fall-off sampled at the largest events of a size distribution, which can assume any steep power law slope of $\alpha_F \gapprox 3$.
+Random radio bursts can be explained with the exponential fall-off sampled at the largest events of a size distribution according to Poisson statistics, which can assume any steep power law slope of $\alpha_F \gapprox 3$.
 The flatter power law slope observed in SEP events indicates that not all flares produce protons, which appear to have a larger threshold in small solar flares.
 Pulsar glitches are clearly non-SOC processes that cannot be fittted by power law functions, given the observed large standard deviations ($\alpha_F=1.90\pm0.78$).
-Hence, size distributions, their slopes $\alpha_x$, and their outliers provide a valuable diagnostic of erroneous power law fits and non-SOC processes.}
+Hence, size distributions, their slopes $\alpha_x$, and their outliers provide a valuable diagnostic of erroneous power law fits and non-SOC processes.} \end{enumerate}

-\item{The size distributions that exhibit power laws can be directly integrated for an estimate of the total energy dissipated in SOC avalanches during the total time interval of an observational dataset.
-Since the standard FD-SOC model predicts a fluence value of $\alpha_E=1.67$, we can conclude that the energy integral diverges at the largest events, leaving no room for an infinite energy reservoir at the smallest events (with $\alpha_E > 2$), also known as nanoflares, which provide additional constraints on coronal heating processes.} \end{enumerate}